 From the time we’re born until somewhere around our 30’s, our muscles grow larger and stronger.
 I’ve written about it before… it’s our whole “growth” phase, when our bodies are pretty forgiving and can still radiate health even if we don’t exercise.
 And then we turn 40 (or so) and suddenly things start to change.
 Our default fades from “growth” to “deterioration”, and without exercise, our muscles begin to get smaller and weaker.
 It’s called age-related sarcopenia.

-All of that’s well-known and accepted, but here’s the problem.
-Well-intentioned souls skim the information and jump to the FALSE conclusion that we will inevitably lose our muscle mass and our strength with age.
-You’ll see that notion in articles and blogs all over the internet.
-We’re all wasting away, apparently, so just accept it why don’t you.
-It’s like fingernails on a chalkboard for me.
+All of that’s well-known and accepted.
+Problem is, too many people are misinterpreting it.
+It’s become all too common to jump to the conclusion that we will inevitably lose our muscle mass and our strength with age.
+We’re all wasting away, apparently, so just accept it.
+No, people.
+Just no.

 This picture is from one of my most favorite studies of this decade.
 It was significant back when it was published in ‘The Physician and Sportsmedicine‘ journal in 2011 because at the time, it seemed every other related study was measuring natural muscle loss on the general population, but this one contradicted all that by showing that age-related sarcopenia IS NOT INEVITABLE.
 Its effects can be held at bay with exercise, as evidenced by this remarkable MRI comparison photo.
 Just look at those big beautiful meaty quadriceps on the 70-yr old athlete.
 And how about his bone diameter!
 Compare that to sedentary man’s thin bone, minuscule muscle, and even more adipose tissue density within the muscle mass itself… and, well I just want to get up and do some squats right now.

 So here’s the hard truth about our aging muscles: